-- Public Works participated in numerous outreach events to educate Los Angeles County residents on emergency preparedness for all hazards, including earthquakes, fires, and floods.
-Public Works participated in the following events: Emergency Preparedness Fair for Public Works employees to engage with partner agencies and the Willowbrook Senior Center 2024 Fall Prevention Summit & Wellness and Resource Fair.
-Public Works also utilized the Safety Awards ceremonies as a platform to share preparedness resources with our personnel. - 2.
-Public Works is conducting After Action Reports (AAR) for the Bridge Fire, the November 6 PDS wind event, and the December 9 PDS wind event including the Franklin Fire.
-These reports will provide critical insights into response efforts, identifying strengths and areas for improvement to enhance readiness and operational effectiveness during future wind-related emergencies. - 3.
-Public Works continued to take proactive steps to prepare for emergencies by participating in tabletop exercises and educational seminars.
-Public Works participated in a Defense Support of Civil Authorities (DSCA) tabletop exercise with the City of Los Angeles and a SAP evaluator training exercise with the City of Santa Monica and their AARs.
-By attending these tabletop exercises and educational seminars, Public Works continues to gain valuable knowledge about the efforts and resources offered by our partner agencies and helped improve our situational awareness and strengthen communication and coordination during large-scale emergencies or special events across the Los Angeles region. - 4.
-Public Works has continued a social media campaign to increase public awareness by sharing emergency and preparedness information and resources regarding extreme heat preparation, wildfire prevention, and flooding. - 5.
-Public Works engaged and worked with an on-call consultant to update our existing COOPs.
+- 1. Public Works continues to participate in outreach events to educate Los Angeles County residents on emergency preparedness for all hazards, including earthquakes, fires, and floods.
+This quarter, Public Works attended the Alhambra Lunar New Year Festival and 4th Annual LA Veterans Expo to share preparedness resources with the communities. - 2.
+Public Works is conducting an After Action Report (AAR) for the January Windstorm and Critical Fires Incident that included the Eaton and Palisades Fires.
+This report will provide critical insights into response efforts, identifying strengths and areas for improvement to enhance readiness and operational effectiveness during future wind-related emergencies. - 3.
+Public Works continues to take proactive steps to prepare for emergencies by participating in tabletop exercises and educational seminars.
+By attending these tabletop exercises and educational seminars, Public Works continues to gain valuable knowledge about the efforts and resources offered by our partner agencies and helped improve our situational awareness and strengthen communication and coordination during large-scale emergencies or special events across the Los Angeles region.
+This quarter, Public Works did not attend any tabletop exercises and educational seminars due to the emergency response to the January Windstorm and Critical Fires Incident and subsequent rainstorms that forecasted mudslide risks in the burn areas. - 4.
+Public Works continues to implement a social media campaign to increase public awareness by sharing emergency and preparedness information and resources regarding extreme heat preparation, wildfire prevention, and flooding. - 5.
+Public Works continues to work with an on-call consultant to update our existing COOPs.
 The updated draft COOP Division Annex Plans and Base Plans were completed this quarter.
-Public Works and the on-call consultant are coordinating a department-wide COOP Tabletop exercise for January 2025 and will finalize the COOP Division Annex Plans and Base Plans upon completion of the Tabletop exercise. - 6.
+Public Works and the on-call consultant are coordinating an Enterprise-wide COOP Tabletop exercise for April 2025 and will finalize the COOP Division Annex Plans and Base Plans upon completion of the Tabletop exercise.
+(The Tabletop exercise was originally scheduled for January but was rescheduled due to the fires LA County experienced in January.) - 6.
 Public Works has continued participation as members of the Los Angeles County Fire Department Urban Search and Rescue (USAR) Team as California Task Force 2 (CA-TF2).
 There are currently seven Public Works engineers serving as Structures Specialists on the USAR Team.

-Creating vibrant communities the ion Outcome: nd resilient in unincorp orated Los Ar ngeles County.
-Population Indicators Current Value Current Reporting Period Previous Value Previous Reporting Period Percent of housing demand met annually 16% October 1, 2024 - December 31, 2024 18% October 1, 2023 - September 30, 2024 Number of unincorporated communities provided emergency preparedness outreach annually 3 October 1, 2024 - December 31, 2024 2 July 1, 2024 - September 30, 2024
+Creating vibrant communities th ion Outcome: nd resilient in unincorp orated Los Ar ngeles County.
+Population Indicators Current Value Current Reporting Period Previous Value Previous Reporting Period Percent of housing demand met annually 18% April 1, 2024 - March 31, 2025 16% January 1, 2024 - December 31, 2024 Number of unincorporated communities provided emergency preparedness outreach annually 1 January 1, 2025 - March 31, 2025 3 October 1, 2024 - December 31, 2024